Scifabric/docs.pybossa.com/docs/user/project_settings.md

 complete (get all the answers requested by the task-redundancy value) all the tasks as soon as possible.

+#### Depth First All

+The Depth First All scheduler has the following features:

+1. It sends the tasks in the order that were created, first in first out.
+2. Users (anonymous and authenticated) will only be allowed to participate once in the same task.
+Once a user has submitted a Task Run (or answer) for a given task, the scheduler will never send that task to the same user.
+3. It does not respect the task state.
+In other words, if a task has a redundancy value of 3, the task will be always sent even when those 3 answers have been submitted.
+Once the 3 answers have been collected, the task will be marked as *completed* and it will be sent again to new users.
+4. When a user has submitted a Task Run for a given task, the scheduler will send to the same user the next task.
+5. This scheduler allows the usage of **orderby** and **desc** arguments via the *api/projectID/newtask* endpoint.

+In summary, from the point of view of a user (authenticated or anonymous) the system will be sending the project tasks in the order they were created.
+If the user tries to reload a task that he or she already participated, the system will detect it, and warn the user giving the option to try with another task (the scheduler will search for the proper task for the given user).

+From the point of view of the project, the scheduler will be trying to complete (get all the answers requested by the task-redundancy value) all the tasks as soon as possible allowing new users to participated in completed tasks as well.

 #### Breadth First

 The Breadth First scheduler has the following features: